 2013 Planning: Bob, WB4APR and Rory Schaffer NJ3U are leading the effort this year.
 See the summary spread sheet.

-2012 Planning: Bob and Rorie are ready to go for this year's combined GOlden Packet and Operation ON-Target experiment this year on the 21st of July Saturday.
-But Bob has lost most of his kitchen pass and will have to do set-up early and then leave for most of the event.
-Hope we can pull it off.
-Maybe this time I WILL get it all working early.
+2012 Planning: Bob and Rorie manned GD Hill for the combined GOlden Packet and Operation ON-Target experiment.
+But Bob lost most of his kitchen pass and had to do set-up early and then leave early.

 2011 Success: We probably get the "weakest link" this year.
 WB4APR Bob and KC2UML Rorie along with the mule-pack AJ Bruninga, WA4APR assaulted GD Hill again in 2011.
 But as we got all thgear to the top of the hill, we were joined by Murphy, N0CALL.
 As an invisible uninvited guest, he insisted on climbing the tower with us.
 The rest is history.
 See all of his contributions for 2011.

 Despite his assistance, we immediately heard all the way from SPRINGER mountain in Georgia and eventually heard from Mount Washington in NH!
 Problem is, we did not realize we were not digipeating until 1450!
 Fixed that, but then there were only a few beacons before ending time.

 2010 SUCCESS!
 Bob and Rory did it again this year.
 See the 2010 GD Hill Summary Report and the 2009 Report.